parlgy/student-management/README.md

         }
 ````

-The status_code of the response == 201 if the registration is successfull else returns a bad request error.(400)
+The status_code of the response == 201 if the registration is successfull else returns a bad request error.(400).
+user should double check the registration credentials.

 ### User Login